Becksteinlab/workflows-talk/narrative.md

 ![architecture and dataflow of Fireworks](figures/dataflow_architecture.svg)

 Fireworkers running on the fileserver and compute nodes query the Launchpad for available work.
-For a Workflow that is yet to see execution, FireWorks with no dependencies are in a "ready" state, while those with dependencies are "not ready".
+For a Workflow that is yet to see execution, FireWorks with no upstream dependencies are in a "ready" state, while those with upstream dependencies are "not ready".

 ![architecture and dataflow of Fireworks](figures/dataflow_architecture_r.svg)